ta-sakin/yt-chat/readme.md

 ## What is this?

-This is an Streamlit chatbot app that allows you to chat with any youtube videos using Openai's Chat API model.
+This is a Streamlit chatbot app that allows you to chat with any youtube videos using Openai's Chat API model.
 It uses **text-embedding-ada-002** model to generate embeddings and **FAISS** as vector database.

 ## Usage